German Academic Exchange Service

 Project Lead

-Dr. Sandra Ingelkofer brings over 12 years of experience with the German Academic Exchange Service (DAAD), where she has been a dedicated advocate for international academic cooperation.
-A Professor of Law with a deep focus on Constitutional Law, Public International Law, and Climate Law, she has worked across Germany, Kazakhstan, Eurasia and the UK, combining legal expertise with a passion for empowering students.Through her leadership, Dr. Ingelkofer has helped transform legal education and build bridges between institutions, supporting student mobility, joint research, and inclusive dialogue in regions affected by conflict and transition.Double click to edit and add your own text.
+Dr Sandra Ingelkofer brings over 12 years of experience with the German Academic Exchange Service (DAAD), where she has been a dedicated advocate for international academic cooperation.
+With deep expertise in Comparative Constitutional Law, European Union Law, and Environmental and Energy Law, she has worked across Germany, Kazakhstan, Eurasia, Eastern Europe, the Middle East, and the UK, combining legal scholarship with a passion for empowering students.
+Through her leadership, Dr Ingelkofer has helped transform legal education and build bridges between institutions, supporting student mobility, joint research, and inclusive dialogue in regions experiencing dynamic change and transition.

 Our Discussions & News